-Choosing a RAID level is an exercise in balancing many factors including cost, reliability, capacity, and of course, performance.
-RAID performance can be difficult to understand, especially as distinct RAID levels use varying techniques and behave rather differently in practice.
-In this article, I want to explore the common RAID levels of RAID 0, 5, 6, and 10 to see how performance differs between them.
-For the purposes of this article, RAID 1 will be assumed to be a subset of RAID 10.
-This is often a handy way to think of RAID 1—as simply being a RAID 10 array with only a single mirrored pair member.
-As RAID 1 is truly a single pair RAID 10 and behaves as such, this works wonderfully for making RAID performance easy to understand.
+Choosing a RAID level is an exercise in balancing many factors, including cost, reliability, capacity, and performance.
+RAID performance can be challenging to understand, mainly as distinct RAID levels use varying techniques and behave somewhat differently in practice.
+In this article, we will explore the standard RAID levels of RAID 0, 5, 6, and 10 to see how their performance differs.
+For this article, RAID 1 will be assumed to be a subset of RAID 10.
+Put simply, a RAID 1 is the same as a RAID 10 array, except that it only includes a single mirrored pair member.
+As RAID 1 is genuinely a single pair RAID 10 and behaves as such, this works wonderfully for making RAID performance easy to understand.
 It simply maps into the RAID 10 performance curve.

 RAID Reading, Writing 101

 There are two types of performance to look at with all storage: reading and writing.
 Regarding RAID, reading is straightforward, and writing is rather complex.
 Read performance is effectively stable across all types.
 Writing, however, is not.
 To make discussing performance easier, we need to define a few terms as we will work with some equations.
 In our discussions, we will use “N” to represent our array's total number of drives, often referred to as spindles.
 We will use “X” to refer to the performance of each drive individually.
 This allows us to talk about relative performance as a factor of the drive performance.